geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 ## 8. Compatibility between Raster and Terra

-If you have grow acustomed to using `Raster`, don't worry, it is not difficult switch between Raster classes (RasterLayer, RasterStack etc) and SpatRaster using `rast()` function.
+If you have grow acustomed to using `Raster`, don't worry, it is not difficult switch between Raster classes (RasterLayer, RasterStack etc) and SpatRaster using the `rast()` function.

 Here is an example.